MDSDLab/LectureMaterials/lab2-xtend-en/README.md

 The **webtest.dsl.ui.tests** project tests whether the Xtext IDE support is correct.

-The solution of the lab tasks can be regarded as complete, if all the relevant tests run successfully, and the Maven compilation is also successful using the `compile.bat` command.
+The solution of the lab tasks can be regarded as complete, if all the relevant tests run successfully, and the generator also works as expected.
 However, during the evaluation of your solution, we may execute further tests, too.

 When you are finished with all the tasks, the following behavior is expected: